greenelab/lab-website-template/index.md

 **bold text**

 A centered paragraph with `{:.center}`.
-Other elements can also be centered with the same method.
+Other elements can also be centered in the same way.
 {:.center}

 - list item 1